Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/1_Unix1.rst

     :class: homework

     * Upload a picture into your homework folder you created in the third exercise and name it **<Your First Name>_<Your Last Name>.png**
-    * Find the out-of-place file in ``/nfs/course/551-0132-00L/1_Unix1/genomes`` and copy it into your homework folder
+    * Find the out-of-place file in ``/nfs/course/551-0132-00L/1_Unix1/genomes`` (hint: look if all the file names are similar within a folder) and copy it into your homework folder
     * Consider these interesting questions for next time (nothing to submit):
         * What happens when you copy a file with the same name as an existing file?
         * What happens when you delete the directory you are currently in?